Gudahtt/prettier-plugin-sort-json/README.md

 - Non-objects

   This is meant to sort objects.
-JSON files containing Arrays or other non-Object values are skipped.
+JSON files with a top-level value that is not an object are skipped.

 - JSON files with dedicated Prettier parsers